attia-mahmoud/HTTP2-Compliance-Tests/all_testcases.md

    7. "The SETTINGS frames received from a peer as part of the connection preface MUST be acknowledged (see Section 6.5.3) after sending the connection preface.
 Clients and servers MUST treat an invalid connection preface as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."

 **Section 4.1 (Frame Format):**
    ✔ 8.
-"Values greater than 214 (16,384) MUST NOT be sent unless the receiver has set a larger value for SETTINGS_MAX_FRAME_SIZE.
-An endpoint MUST send an error code of FRAME_SIZE_ERROR if a frame exceeds the size defined in SETTINGS_MAX_FRAME_SIZE."
+"Values greater than 214 (16,384) MUST NOT be sent unless the receiver has set a larger value for SETTINGS_MAX_FRAME_SIZE."
    ✔ 9.
 "The frame type determines the format and semantics of the frame.
 Frames defined in this document are listed in Section 6.
 Implementations MUST ignore and discard frames of unknown types."
    10. "Flags are assigned semantics specific to the indicated frame type.
 Unused flags are those that have no defined semantics for a particular frame type.
 Unused flags MUST be ignored on receipt and MUST be left unset (0x00) when sending."
    ✔ 11.
 "A reserved 1-bit field.
 The semantics of this bit are undefined, and the bit MUST remain unset (0x00) when sending and MUST be ignored when receiving."

 **Section 4.2 (Frame Size):**
+   - An endpoint MUST send an error code of FRAME_SIZE_ERROR if a frame exceeds the size defined in SETTINGS_MAX_FRAME_SIZE.
    12. "An endpoint MUST be capable of receiving and minimally processing frames up to 2^14 octets in length.
 A frame size error in a frame that could alter the state of the entire connection MUST be treated as a connection error."

 **Section 4.3 (Field Section Compression and Decompression):**